Fast approximations of pseudo-observations in the context of right-censoring and interval-censoring: Illustrative real data examples

 \subsection{The Signal $\text{Tandmobiel}^{\Circled{\text{R}}}$ data}

-In this section, we analyse the Signal $\text{Tandmobiel}^{\Circled{\text{R}}}$ data using the conditional RMST model in Equation~\eqref{eq:RMST}.
+In this section, our aim is to analyse the Signal $\text{Tandmobiel}^{\Circled{\text{R}}}$ data using three different models: the standard Cox model, a logistic model for the conditional survival function and the conditional RMST model presented in Equation~\eqref{eq:RMST}.
 This dataset is part of the \texttt{bayesSurv} R package.
 Those data were collected from a longitudinal dental survey of $4,468$ school children born in $1989$, who were annually examined by a dentist.
 The time scale is age in years.
 The dataset is composed of $0.68\%$ of left-censored data, $61.69\%$ of strictly interval-censored data and $37.63\%$ of right-censored data.
 Our aim is to study the emergence of the tooth number $14$ which is a permanent first premolar.
 The covariates used for the analysis are: gender (binary variable equal to $1$ for boys, $0$ for girls) and the number of decayed or missing deciduous first molars due to caries among teeth $54$, $64$, $74$, $84$ of the dataset.
 This covariate is thus discrete taking values between $0$ and $4$.
 These data were previously studied by~\cite{lesaffre2005overview} using the Accelerated Failure Time model (AFT).
 In our analysis, the survival function is estimated from the pch model using the whole dataset and the pseudo-observations are then computed from the approximated formula in Proposition~\ref{paramsurv}.
-There are $126$ individuals with missing covariates and the generalised estimating equation used to implement the RMST is therefore applied to this reduced dataset composed of $4,342$ pupils.
+There are $126$ individuals with missing covariates and the generalised estimating equation used to implement our models is therefore applied to this reduced dataset composed of $4,342$ pupils.

 In the pch model, the number of cuts and locations were chosen using the adaptive-ridge algorithm developed in~\cite{bouaziz21}.
 This led to the selection of the four cuts $7.6$, $8.4$, $9$ and $10$.
 Since the maximum likelihood estimator has converged this entails that the regularity conditions of Equation~\eqref{eq:condIC} are satisfied.
 We can also easily check them empirically: in particular there are $3\%$ of strictly interval censored observations whose left intervals fell before $7.6$, $40\%$ of left intervals that fell after $10$ and the percentage of strictly interval censored observations that intersect each other is high (values not shown).
 The corresponding estimated hazard and survival functions are displayed in Figure~\ref{fig:haz_surv_dental}.
 We observe a low estimated hazard value (equal to $6\!\cdot \!
 10^{-4}$) from age $0$ until age $7.6$ due the low percentage of left intervals that fell before $7.6$.
 This yields a very flat decay of the survival function on this time period, then the decay increases drastically for the four other time periods $[7.6,8.4]$, $[8.4,9]$, $[9,10]$ and $[10,\infty)$.
 For illustration, we estimate from the survival function that approximately $83.39\%$ of the teeth will emerge between age $7.6$ and $12$.